Transport in UK

 • Manchester Airport (MAN): Top hub for North England.

-• Edinburgh Airport (EDI): Best for accessing Scotland.
+• Edinburgh Airport (EDI): The best option for accessing Scotland.

 • Bristol Airport (BRS): Serves the southwest.